DataTalksClub/data-engineering-zoomcamp/asking-questions.md

 * Instead of screenshots, it's better to copy-paste the error you're getting in text.
   Use ` ``` ` for formatting your code.
   It's very difficult to read text from screenshots
-* You don't need to the instructors us when you have a problem.
+* You don't need to tag the instructors when you have a problem.
 We will see it eventually.
 * If somebody helped you with your problem and it's not in [FAQ](https://docs.google.com/document/d/19bnYs80DwuUimHM65UV3sylsCn2j1vziPOwzBwQrebw/edit), please add it there.
   It'll help other students.